Tips & Tricks to Topstitch Like a Pro

 Decorative Topstitching

-It's a decorative stitch, but it also helps to stabilize the fabric and adds another level of security to your project.
-It can also be part of the construction—on bias tape, a hem, or a patch pocket, for example.
+A topstich is a decorative stitch, but it also helps to stabilize the fabric and adds a level of security to your project.
+It can also be part of the construction— on bias tape, a hem, or a patch pocket, for example.
 If you wonder what topstitching on a garment looks like, grab any denim item in your closet and look at the key feature: topstitching on pockets and hems!
 Topstitching is the thread that runs along the seams, pockets, and edges.
 In jeans, topstitching stands out by using a contrasting thread color.
+Sometimes it is even used in seams, like the flat felled seam that has a double row of stitches on one side.

 Topstitching on Pocket of Jeans